So, to German high school! Now, this is where it gets interesting because there are different types of secondary school

-Although not considered as prestigious, maybe, as the Gymnasium schools, Realschulen still offer a highly academic environment with a range of subjects including one to two foreign languages.
-Subjects and skill levels prepare students for mid-level jobs in businesses and industry.
+Although not considered as prestigious, maybe, as the Gymnasium schools, Realschule still offers a highly academic environment with a range of subjects including one to two foreign languages.
+Subjects and skill levels prepare students for mid-level jobs in businesses and industries.

 Education here cumulates in a Realschulabschluss diploma, allowing students to take training courses, vocational qualifications, apprenticeships in commercial trade, or to pursue medical studies.

 Students in a Realschule complete their studies aged 15 or 16.
 From here, they can opt to transfer to a Gymnasium and complete the Abitur exams if they wish to go to university.